ronoel/bolt-protocol/README.md

 ---

-## Pay Transaction Fees with sBTC for Any Contract
+## Enable Users to Pay Transaction Fees with sBTC for Any Contract

-Bolt Protocol enables users to pay transaction fees in sBTC for contract calls to *any* Stacks smart contract, not just Bolt's own contract.
+Bolt Protocol enables wallets to let users pay transaction fees in sBTC for contract calls to *any* Stacks smart contract, not just Bolt's own contract.
+Users must deposit sBTC into their Fee Fund to use this feature.

-- See [How to Pay Transaction Fees with sBTC for Any Contract](guides/pay-fee-with-sbtc.md) for a step-by-step integration guide.
+- See [How to Enable Users to Pay Transaction Fees with sBTC in Your Wallet on Stacks](guides/pay-fee-with-sbtc.md) for a step-by-step integration guide.

 ---